typelevel/doobie/modules/docs/src/main/tut/docs/08-Fragments.md

 c.query[String].unique.quick.unsafeRunSync
 ```

-Fragments can capture arguments of any type with a `Param` instance, just as the `sql` interpolator does.
+Fragments can capture arguments of any type with a `Meta` instance, just as the `sql` interpolator does.

 ```tut
 def whereCode(s: String) = fr"where code = $s"